Filtering

 }

-If we were interested in Actor nodes conforming to some filters, for example with the name starting with the letter "A", it is no different than when Subscribing to node events:
+In case you are interested in Actor nodes conforming to some filters, for example with the name starting with the letter "A", the procedure is no different than subscribing to node events:

 {